Customizing the Style of AWPCP

-How to use the AWPCP Custom Style CSS file:
+How to use the AWPCP custom stylesheet file:

 How do I know what I want to put in this file?

-– Good question!
-Use Firebug (http://getfirebug.com/) with IE or Firefox to determine what styles are being applied to any given element.
-Once you know what style is causing an issue, you can override it via the custom style CSS file.
+Good question!
+Use the Firefox Developer Tools or Chrome Developer Tools to determine what styles are being applied to any given element.
+Once you know what rules are causing an issue, you can override them adding your own rules to the custom stylesheet.

 What if I see custom hard-coded styling I can’t override?

-That is controlled from Settings->Ad/Listing settings by altering the HTML templates for Single Ad or Ad Listing.
+That can be controlled from Classifieds Admin > Settings > Display > Layout and Presentation Ad/Listing settings page by altering the HTML templates in the Single Ad page layout or Ad Listings page layout settings.
 As long as you create valid HTML in there, you can change the templates to be anything you like.